nikki202103/Smart-OPD/Readme.md

 STEP 1 — Check real spare capacity first:
   Dr. Kumar's session capacity: 30 | Already booked: 22 | Spare: 8 slots only

-STEP 2 — System selects WHO moves (rule-based, not first-click-wins):
-  Priority order: urgent-but-stable cases → then queue order (token 1, 2, 3...)
-  Only as many patients as spare capacity allows are moved
+STEP 2 — Move patients strictly by token order, up to spare capacity:
+  Token #1, #2, #3 ... moved first — no separate urgency re-check here,
+  because urgent-but-stable patients were already given earlier tokens by the clinical-priority step at registration (Feature 8).

 STEP 3 — Notify, don't invite:
   Reassigned patients get an ASSIGNMENT:
     "You've been moved to Dr. Kumar.
 New time: 11:15 AM."
   Remaining patients (no capacity conflict for them) get a REAL choice:
     "Dr. Sharma delayed ~60 min.
 Wait, or reschedule to tomorrow 9 AM?"

-STEP 4 — Emergency/red-flag cases always get priority regardless of the above.
+STEP 4 — Genuine emergencies (red-flag symptoms) still bypass everything above entirely — they were never in this queue to begin with.
 ```
+**Known limitation:** This relies on Feature 8's priority sorting being airtight — if a patient's condition changes to urgent *after* registration but before the queue is re-sorted, token order alone could momentarily miss them.
+This is a small, acknowledged edge case, not a reason to bring back a second competing priority system.

-**Benefit:** No race condition, no overloading the alternate doctor, and the selection is fair (rule-based) rather than "whoever replies fastest."
+**Benefit:** No race condition, no doctor overload, and a single, explainable rule for who moves.

 ---